 In accordance with the cooperative principles, Mississippi Market is run by democratic member control.
 The board carries out this responsibility by establishing broad policy guidelines, recommending updates to our Articles and Bylaws – the legal documents that define and guide the co-op – and monitoring the performance of our general manager.
-Co-op board members have the same duties as directors of any business.
-The unique identity of our cooperative also means that the board must act on behalf of our member-owners.
+It is the general manager’s function to implement the policies established by the board and carry out day-to-day operations.

 Serve on the Board

 One of the perks of co-op membership is the ability to apply to run for an open board seat.
 Each October, co-op member-owners elect new board members for three-year terms.
 This is an exciting opportunity to serve your community and lead your co-op in shaping our collective future.
 Learn more by submitting a board interest request and we’ll get back to you with additional details.

-President, Diversity and Inclusion Committee Member
+Vice President, Finance Committee Member

 Finance Committee Member

 Drew has a BS in Finance and an MBA.
 He believes the co-op needs to continue differentiating itself from the competition through on-going customer education, engagement, and unique experiences.
 Drew looks forward to having a greater impact on our co-op community by applying his professional experiences in food, agriculture, and finance to the board.

 Laura has a BA in English, and currently works as the Big River Farms Program Manager for The Food Group.
 Laura believes the co-op must continue reaching new audiences in order to become more reflective of the larger community, while providing a greater customer base to support small, local vendors.